A Flurry of Explanations: Presenting Your Case to A Homeopath

 the extension of pains; radiating of pains; pains along the nerves, and other information regarding pains.

-Look now under “Symptoms” in the same chapter, or look under “Diseases” in the Clinical chapter if you have Murphy’s Repertory 3rd ed., and you’ll see the following rubrics:
+Look now under “Symptoms” in the same chapter, or look under “Diseases” in the Clinical chapter if you have Murphy’s Repertory 3rd ed. as I said above, and you’ll see the following rubrics:

 Symptoms change constantly/rapidly;